Linuxfabrik/monitoring-plugins/check-plugins/docker-service/README.md

 | services_degraded | Number | Number of services below their expected tasks or unevenly spread. |
 | tasks_expected | Number | Sum of the expected tasks across all checked services. |
 | tasks_running | Number | Sum of the running tasks across all checked services. |

+## Troubleshooting

+### Timeout while running a Docker command

+``Timeout after 8s while running `docker service ls --format {{json .}}`.``

+The container engine did not answer within `--timeout`, which covers all Docker commands of a run together.
+A host running many containers, or an engine busy with other work, can take longer than usual.
+Run the command from the message by hand to see how long it takes, and raise `--timeout` accordingly.
+Keep it below the timeout of the monitoring system for the check command.

 ## Credits, License